earthstar-project/range-reconcile/README.md

    such values according to the next two rules. `lift(item)` is the fingerprint of the set that contains only item.
 For larger sets, the fingerprint is computed by `combine`ing the results of `lift(item)` of all the individual items in the larger set.
+Doing so efficiently is done by the tree behind the scenes.
 2. The combine method must be associative — i.e.
    `combine(a, combine(b, c)) === combine(combine(a, b), c)`
 3. The neutral value must be a value from the monoid that leaves other (monoid)